andrewmeyerhofer/AD-Deploy/README.md

 </p>
 <p>
-I logged into Client-1 as Jane.
+Next, I logged back into client-1 as Jane.
 I right clicked the start menu and went to system, then clicked remote desktop.
+From there, I clicked the Remote Desktop users button.
 </p>
 <br />